Qi Yu

+Biography

 Qi was born in Wuqi County, Shaanxi province.
-He joined the Chinese Communist Party in December 1982.
+He joined the Chinese Communist Party (CCP) in December 1982.
 He graduated from Northwest University of Politics and Law with a degree in philosophy, and later obtained a graduate degree from the Central Party School.
-He began his work in the Organization Department of the Shaanxi provincial party committee, then was named editor at Party Building Research, a publication of the Organization Department of the Chinese Communist Party.
+He began his work in the Organization Department of the Shaanxi Provincial Committee of the CCP, then was named editor at Party Building Research, a publication of the Organization Department of the CCP.
 He was elevated to editor-in-chief of the publication in 2001.
 He also briefly served as the deputy party chief of Taiyuan.
-In November 2007, he was named Organization Department head of Qinghai province and a member of the provincial Party Standing Committee.
+In November 2007, he was named Organization Department head of Qinghai province and a member of the provincial CCP Standing Committee.

-In May 2013, Qi was named head of the provincial Organization Department of Jilin.
-He was named deputy head of the Organization Department of the Chinese Communist Party in December 2015.
+In May 2013, Qi was named head of the provincial CCP Organization Department of Jilin.

+He was named deputy head of the Organization Department of the CCP in December 2015.
 In January 2019, he was named Party Secretary of the Ministry of Foreign Affairs.